 IBM in 2020 quoted that 500 data points are generated by flights per second.
 But with such a large amount of data, how can we make use of it to gain insights?
 Can these insights make air travel even better?
 Where to store the data so that we can easily access it?

-Well, we can use database management system to do so.
+Well, we can use a database management system to do so.

 In this blog, we will learn about it in the following order:

 Watch this YouTube video tutorial to understand the basics of databases and DBMS:

 Introduction to Databases

-Before understanding what DBMS is, let us first understand what database is.
+Before understanding what DBMS is, let us first understand what a database is.

-In layperson’s terms, database is a big container where data is stored in a structured format.
+In layperson’s terms, the database is a big container where data is stored in a structured format.
 We cannot store semi-structured or unstructured data in a database.

 A database is an organized collection of data that can be modified, retrieved, or updated.
 Data, DBMS, and applications associated with them together form the database concept.
 The data, stored in the database, is in the row and column format, which is called a table.
 Every website, which needs us to sign up, uses a database.
 There is no internet without databases.

 For instance, a college will have to keep the information about its students, including roll number, name, age, blood group, etc. The college will also need to keep the details of the professors and infrastructure.
-The details, which the college has, can be stored in a database named College, or if it is just the student details, then it can be named Students.
+The details, that the college has, can be stored in a database named College, or if it is just the student details, then it can be named Students.
 All such details should be in a structured format, such as tables, in a hierarchy.